dhanar98/dhanar98/clkpnjrev000609mveol73t68.md

 * Cut the Phalcon DLL file and paste it into the below-mentioned path

 * ```bash
           C:\xampp\php\ext
     ```

 **Step 2: Configure PHP.ini File Load Phalcon library**

-* Edit the php.ini File and append at the end, and restart your webserver to load the extension.
+* Edit the php.ini File append at the end, and restart your webserver to load the extension.

 * ```bash
           extension=php_phalcon.dll
     ```

 * The PHP Info page shows this information